 Lentils – Chana dal (Bengal gram lentils) and white urad dal (split and skinned black lentils) add a nice texture to this pachadi.

-Others – You will also need vegetable oil, fresh curry leaves, mustard seeds, fenugreek seeds (methi dana), cilantro (fresh coriander leaves), asafetida (hing), salt, and turmeric powder.
+Others – You will also need vegetable oil, fresh curry leaves, brown mustard seeds, fenugreek seeds (methi dana), cilantro (fresh coriander leaves), asafetida (hing), salt, and turmeric powder.

 Skip adding asafetida to make it gluten-free.